 Referred Shoulder Pain

-Pain in your shoulder can actually be referred from your neck and upper back.
+Referred Shoulder Pain could actually come from your neck and upper back.
 Likewise it can be referred from your lungs, diaphragm, liver or gallbladder.
 Therefore it is important to identify the cause of your shoulder pain in order to achieve the best results.
 Typically if neck or upper back movements are producing pain (not shoulder movements) they are more likely to be the cause of your pain.
 However if shoulder or other movements aren’t reproducing your pain, a visceral referral (liver etc) should be considered.

 Progressive wearing away of the cartilage of the joint leading to the two bones of the joint rubbing together causing pain.
 Patient who have had previous trauma or shoulder surgery are most likely to develop arthritis in later life.
 Symptoms include swelling, stiffness, aching and sharp stabbing pains.